Big Questions Debate

 - You are encouraged to charge an entry fee to increase the likelihood that students have thoroughly prepared for the event and as an additional way of raising money.

 - You may apply to host multiple events by filling out the application more than once.
 Each event must have at least 50% new participants.
-It is rare that an institution will be accepted to receive funding for more than three events.
+It is rare that an institution will be accepted to receive funding for more than two events.

 All judges should be provided access to the NSDA’s judge training.